Skip to main content

 Veneer can be more easily shaped than solid wood.
 It isn't prone to movement, warping, and splitting because the glue and substrate provide strength.
 This makes it ideal for cupboards and drawers.

-Caring for veneer wood
+Caring for Veneer Wood

 Unlike solid wood, veneer can’t be repaired by sanding back and refinishing.
 It can be susceptible to water damage if moisture gets underneath the surface of the veneer.